 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Somalia?
+What Is the Climate Like in Somalia?

-The border with Chad tends to generally have a hot and tropical climate.
+Somalia tends to generally have a hot and tropical climate.
 Heat and humidity are to be expected.

 Somalia remains hot year-round, due to its proximity to the equator.

-Temperatures range from 25 to 40 degrees.
+Temperatures range from 25 degrees to 40 degrees.
 Depending on the region, dryness can vary.
 In the northeastern and central regions of Somalia, the climate is arid.
 In the northwestern and southwestern regions of Somalia, the climate is semiarid.

 There are four main seasons, defined by wind patterns.
 They include the rainy season of Gu (April-June); the dry season of Xagaa (July-September); a short, rainy season named Dayr; and the tangambili periods that are in-between the two monsoons.

-How Safe is Somalia?
+How Safe Is Somalia?

-Due to increased terrorist activity from the al-Qaida affiliated group al Shabaab, the Canadian Government strongly cautions against travel to Somalia.
+Due to increased terrorist activity from the al-Qaida affiliated group al Shabaab, the Canadian government strongly cautions against travel to Somalia.

 There is a large threat of kidnapping of Westerners, especially in Somaliland and Puntland.